MarcFGomes/week06-07-Project/README.md

 ## 🔹 Features
 - Search for any country and view essential details
 - View high-quality photos of the country from Unsplash
-- Click an image to view it in a full-size modal popup
 - Previous searches dropdown for quick access
-- Recommended countries displayed based on the same region
 - Save favorite countries using localStorage
-- Fully responsive layout for desktop and mobile
 - Hover and click interactions for an interactive experience

 ## 💻 Technologies Used